MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

    VEE Port is built using ``Build Module`` button
 -  Fixed License Manager (Evaluation) wrong UID computation after reboot when Windows 10 Hyper-V feature is enabled
--  Fixed HIL Engine to exit as soon as the Simulator is disconnected (avoid remaining detached processes)
+-  Fixed HIL engine to exit as soon as the Simulator is disconnected (avoid remaining detached processes)
 -  Fixed ELF to Map generating symbol addresses different from the ELF symbol addresses (introduced in version :ref:`7.11.0 <changelog-7.11.0>`)